Kiev Cake – Киевский Торт

 - Add cool whip, and gently fold it into the rest of the frosting.
 Use right away.

 - Place a dab of frosting onto a platter.
 Place your 1 cake layer, bottom side up on top and press to adhere.
-Place 4, 3inch wide strips all around the cake, completely covering the serving platter (this will make for easy cleanup later on).
+Place 4, 3inch wide strips under the edges of the cake, completely covering the edges serving platter (this will make for easy cleanup later on).

 - With a pastry brush, brush on half of the simple syrup.